-The approved COVID-19 vaccines contain small strands of genetic code made from so-called nucleic acids (RNA or DNA), which are naturally occurring substances in the human body.
-In the Comirnaty® and COVID-19 Vaccine Moderna® vaccines, the strands of code are encapsulated in fats.
+All approved COVID-19 vaccines contain small strands of genetic code made from so-called nucleic acids (RNA or DNA), which are naturally occurring substances in the human body.
+For the Comirnaty® and Spikevax® (previously known as COVID-19 Vaccine Moderna®) vaccines, the strands of code are encapsulated in fats.